fbranda/dati-epidemiologici/epatite-di-origine-sconosciuta-nei-bambini/README_EN.md

 # Hepatitis of unknown origin in children

+This repository provides an overview of the cases of hepatitis of unknown origin in children aged 16 years and below reported to [ECDC and the WHO Regional Office for Europe](https://cdn.ecdc.europa.eu/novhep-surveillance/), through The European Surveillance System (TESSy)

 ## Data notes

 - Data files with `*-latest.csv` suffix refer to the data reported in the last bulletin.